Discrimination / LGBTQ+ rights / Police / Police Discrimination / What if I'm arrested?

 Will I have to give information about my gender in public?

 There is nothing which specifically requires officers to ask about your gender in private.
-However, steps of identification are required to maintain your dignity, minimise embarrassment and secure your co-operation.
+However, steps of identification are required to maintain your dignity, minimise embarrassment and ensure your co-operation.

 Because of this, you may be able to bring a claim under the Equality Act 2010 against an officer who embarrasses you by asking questions about your gender publicly (intentionally or not).
 This depends on the specific situation, and you should get legal advice to help assess your case.